openshift-knative/serverless-operator/README.md

 Use the appropriate make targets or scripts in `hack`:

-- `make dev`: Deploys the serverless-operator without deploying Knative Serving.
+- `make dev`: Deploys the serverless-operator without deploying Knative Serving and Knative Eventing.
-- `make install`: Scales the cluster appropriately, deploys serverless-operator and Knative Serving.
+- `make install`: Scales the cluster appropriately, deploys serverless-operator, Knative Serving and Knative eventing.
 - `make test-e2e`: Scales, installs and runs all tests.

 **Note:** Don't forget you can chain `make` targets. `make images dev` is handy